neuralmagic/sparseml/docs/integrations/ultralytics.md

 print(f"downloaded path: {base_model.framework_files[0].downloaded_path()}")
 ```

-After downloading, the weights can be moved to a file locatin of your choice:
+After downloading, the weights can be moved to a file location of your choice:
 ```bash
 cp <DOWNLOADED-PATH> <YOUR-LOCAL-PATH>
 ```